ReehaKhan/Facial-Expression-Recognition-and-Computing-Valence-and-Arousal/README.md

 |-------|-------|-----------|
 | 230120 | 57531 | 3999 |

-The dataset can be requested from the [official website](http://mohammadmahoor.com/affectnet/).

 ## Models
 The models chosen for this task are three, i.e., ResNet18, Mobilenet V2, and Efficient Net B1.